vuelidate/vuelidate/packages/docs/src/custom_validators.md

 When your async validator depends internally on other properties, you can pass those as a second parameter to the `withAsync` helper.

-Such scenarios can be, when accessing some external refs or reactive stores.
+Such scenarios are common, when relying on some reactive data, different from the validated property.

 ```js
 const foo = ref('')